 EQUIPMENT / TOYS

-As a safety measure, only US Coast Guard approved Type I, Type II or Type III Personal Flotation Devices are allowed and an adult must accompany the child in the water.
+As a safety measure, only US Coast Guard approved Type I, Type II or Type III Personal Flotation Devices are allowed and an adult must accompany the child in the water and remain within arms reach.

 Snorkels and fins are permitted in the main pool.
 Fins are not to be worn while walking on deck.